-Where a Member or CNCP has reached 70% of their catch limit, that Member or CNCP shall monitor catch daily and ensure there is no further fishing effort by fishing vessels flying its flag once the catch limit has been reached.
+Where a Member or CNCP has reached 70% of their limit set out in Table 1, that Member or CNCP shall monitor catch daily and ensure there is no further fishing effort by fishing vessels flying its flag once the catch limit has been reached.
 Members and CNCPs shall notify the Secretariat as soon as practicable of the catch limit being reached.

+16bis.
+For the stocks referred to in paragraph 5(b)(i) and paragraph 5(b)(ii), in addition to the requirements of paragraph 16:

+Members and CNCPs shall monitor and report catch weekly to the Secretariat.
+Such reporting shall specify catch per stock;

-16bis Where the total catch of orange roughy within any of the stocks referred to in paragraph 5(b)(i)(ii)(iii) reaches 70% of the catch, the Secretariat shall, as soon as practicable, inform those Members or CNCPs with an entitlement in Table 1 for the Tasman Sea.
-The Member or CNCP shall monitor and report catch daily to the Secretariat for the stock concerned.
-The Secretariate shall immediately inform those Members or CNCPs once 90% of the catch limit for a stock has been reached and Members or CNCPs shall ensure there is no further fishing effort by fishing vessels flying its flag for that stock.
+Where 50% of the catch limit of either of those stocks has been reached, the Secretariat shall notify all Members and CNCPs as soon as practicable and Members and CNCPs shall monitor and report catch daily to the Secretariat for the stock concerned;

+Where 65% of the catch limit for either of those stocks has been reached, the Secretariat shall notify all Members and CNCPs as soon as practicable and Members and CNCPs shall ensure that within 24 hours of receiving notification there is no further fishing effort by fishing vessels flying its flag for that stock for the remainder of the fishing year;

+Where 90% of the catch limit of either of those stocks has been reached prior to the 24 hour notification to cease effort, Members and CNCPs shall ensure that within 4 hours of receiving notification there is no further fishing effort by fishing vessels flying its flag for that stock for the remainder of the fishing year.

+16ter.
+For the stock referred to in paragraph 5(b)(iii), in addition to the requirements of paragraph 16:

+Members and CNCPs shall monitor and report catch daily to the Secretariat;

+Where 50% of the catch limit for that stock has been reached, the Secretariat shall notify Members and CNCPs as soon as practicable, and Members and CNCPs shall ensure that within 24 hours of receiving notification there is no further fishing effort by fishing vessels flying its flag for that stock for the remainder of the fishing year;

+Where 65% of the catch limit of that stock has been reached prior to the 24 hour notification to cease effort, Members and CNCPs shall ensure that within 4 hours of receiving notification there is no further fishing effort by fishing vessels flying its flag for that stock for the remainder of the fishing year.

 If a Member or CNCP’s catch is below their allocated or revised catch limit for orange roughy in an area for which a catch limit has been set in a given year, that Member or CNCP may carry forward the undercatch amount.
 The total carry forward amount shall not exceed 10% of their allocated catch limit for the year from which the amount is being carried forward.
-This carry-forward shall only be added to their catch limit for the following fishing year.
+This carry-forward shall only be added to their allocated catch limit for the following fishing year.
+This paragraph does not apply to the Tasman Sea area.

 If a Member or CNCP has exceeded their allocated or revised catch limit for orange roughy in an area for which a catch limit has been set in a given year, the full amount of their catch above the allocated or revised catch limit (whichever results in a greater deduction) shall be deducted from their allocated catch limit for the following fishing year.